ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Subtle Difference Between Writing JavaScript and Engineering With It - <a href="https://javascript.plainenglish.io/the-subtle-difference-between-writing-javascript-and-engineering-with-it-cf9db9f3f0bb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dr Abdullah Azhar`**

+<blockquote>The majority of people who claim to “know JavaScript” don’t really use it for engineering.
+They are JavaScript writers.
+Features are…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+10 Common JavaScript Mistakes (And How to Avoid Them!)  - <a href="https://react-developer.medium.com/10-common-javascript-mistakes-and-how-to-avoid-them-e70e9cf93999?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ReactMind`**

+<blockquote>🎻 JavaScript is incredibly powerful and flexible.
+However, this same flexibility often leads to common pitfalls.
+Understanding and…
+Continue reading on Medium »</blockquote>

+<h3>3.
+JavaScript:Location.Reload(True) — A Complete Guide - <a href="https://medium.com/@bakerh871/javascript-location-reload-true-a-complete-guide-52bb99e17934?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hannah Baker`**

+<blockquote>Refreshing a web page is one of the simplest actions you can perform using JavaScript, but it plays a critical role in many interactive…
+Continue reading on Medium »</blockquote>

+<h3>4.
 5 JavaScript Features So Advanced, They Feel Illegal to Use - <a href="https://javascript.plainenglish.io/5-javascript-features-so-advanced-they-feel-illegal-to-use-808485771cce?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asim Nasir`**

 <blockquote>Unlock the futuristic syntax quietly running today’s most automated, self healing web apps and learn why most developers are still…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>5.
 Why Every JavaScript Developer Should Learn TypeScript in 2025 - <a href="https://medium.com/@mernstackdevbykevin/why-every-javascript-developer-should-learn-typescript-in-2025-fd6bec1875d6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kevin - MERN Stack Developer`**

 <blockquote>The TypeScript Shift: Why 2025 Is Finally the Year Every JavaScript Developer Makes the Move
 Continue reading on Medium »</blockquote>

-<h3>3. var vs let vs const in JavaScript: The Complete Guide with Examples - <a href="https://medium.com/@sachinghadi/var-vs-let-vs-const-in-javascript-the-complete-guide-with-examples-73c401870f00?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Ghadi`**

-<blockquote>If you’ve written JavaScript for more than a few days, you’ve probably seen all three keywords: var, let, and const.
-At first glance, they…
-Continue reading on Medium »</blockquote>

-<h3>4.
-When console.log Stops Working: Growing Up as a JavaScript Engineer - <a href="https://javascript.plainenglish.io/when-console-log-stops-working-growing-up-as-a-javascript-engineer-2d8db0ed79ab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Abdullah Azhar`**

-<blockquote>There’s a phase every JavaScript developer goes through where console.log() feels like a superpower.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>